miccol/YARP-Behavior-Trees/README.md

-NOTE: This is a work-in-progress library.
-Stable Version coming soon.
-====
-A behavior tree library in `YARP`.
+A Lua-free behavior tree library in `YARP`.